 Digital Trends for Coworking Spaces

-On the 23rd of March, our CEO and co-founder, Igor Dzhebyan, took part in the coworking roundtable online conference.
+Not so long ago, our CEO and co-founder, Igor Dzhebyan, took part in the coworking roundtable online conference.
 The event was aimed at revealing general tendencies in the current changeable coworking market, identifying major development trends and new objectives.

 Six speakers working in real estate, flexible offices, property consulting, and coworking community management spheres shared their forecasts, concerns, and insights.